Kdog0131/robotics-mastery/notes/Python/lesson-08-python-basics.md

 A variable is essentially a lable you are giving a piece of data, a variable also stores that data for it to be used later.

 The four data types are:
-int: A single digit number
+int: Any whole number with no decimal point.
 Float: Decimal numbers.
-string: Letters
+string: Any line of text - letters, numbers, symbols, spaces.
 Boolean: True and False conditional logic

 Import math is important because it allows you to use pythons math features in a python file when coding.